List of cognitive bias examples and what do they mean? plus the definition explained.

 An inability to understand and consider people’s different perspectives.
 For example the perspective of a person that has less knowledge about a particular subject.

-Only willing to sell an item for far more than you’re will to pay for it yourself.
+Only willing to sell an item for far more than you’re willing to pay for it yourself.

 Believing, publishing data that confirms our own personal beliefs, expectations.
 Discrediting evidence, facts, data that disagrees with beliefs or expectations.